Mushroom-Daemon/doks/content/docs/3_psych_triggers/authority.md

-HOW TO USE A STRAP-ON, ACCORDING TO QUEER SEX EXPERTS
+HOW TO USE A STRAP-ON, ACCORDING TO QUEER SEXPERTS